Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 7.3% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 7.0% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 952,528 2010: 954,940 2011: 970,369 2012: 983,530 2013: 1,001,279 2014: 1,014,273 2015: 1,025,980 2016: 1,030,242 2017: 1,032,335 2018: 1,028,020 2019: 1,021,795 2010 base 2019